Revel8-io/intuition-snap/docs/USER-KNOWLEDGE-BASE.md

 - Click to add your own trust signal (support or oppose)
 - Opens the Revel8 Explorer to stake

-**Create Nickname:**
+**Create Alias:**
-- Appears when an address has no nickname
+- Appears when an address has no alias
-- Click to assign a nickname to this address
+- Click to assign an alias to this address
-- Opens the Revel8 Explorer to create a nickname
+- Opens the Revel8 Explorer to create an alias

 **View More:**
 - Always available